-- A graduate with a relevant degree. - Qualified teacher status (or a willingness to become qualified during the first year at KEGS).
+- A graduate with a relevant degree. - Qualified teacher status.

 Salary, Hours and Benefits

 The salary awarded will depend on experience and qualifications of the successful candidate.
 The Governors review salaries each year to ensure they remain competitive.
 Salaries are paid by bank transfer on the 26th day of each month in twelve equal payments.